awsdocs/aws-resource-access-manager-user-guide/doc_source/security-iam-managed-policies.md

 ## AWS managed policy: AWSResourceAccessManagerServiceRolePolicy<a name="security-iam-managed-policies-AWSResourceAccessManagerServiceRolePolicy"></a>

-The AWS managed policy `AWSAccountManagementFullAccess` can be used only with the service\-linked role for AWS RAM\.
-You cannot attach, detach, modify, or delete this policy\.
+The AWS managed policy `AWSResourceAccessManagerServiceRolePolicy`can be used only with the service\-linked role for AWS RAM\.
+You can't attach, detach, modify, or delete this policy\.

 This policy provides AWS RAM with read\-only access to your organization's structure\.
 When you enable integration between AWS RAM and AWS Organizations, AWS RAM automatically creates a service\-linked role named [AWSServiceRoleForResourceAccessManager](https://console.aws.amazon.com/iam/home#/roles/AWSServiceRoleForResourceAccessManager) that the service assumes when it needs to look up information about your organization and its accounts, for example, when you view the organization's structure in the AWS RAM console\.